ansys/pysystem-coupling/doc/source/examples/index.rst

     </div>

-Coupled Analysis Examples
+Coupled analysis examples
 =========================
 These examples show you how you can use System Coupling capabilities from Python to perform coupled analyses.
-This includes importing setup data provided by participant solvers, initial population of the System Coupling datamodel to define the analysis, subsequent modification and interrogation of the datamodel, and running the System Coupling solver to perform the analysis.
+This includes importing setup data provided by participant solvers, initial population of the System Coupling datamodel to define the analysis, subsequent modification and interrogation of the data model, and running the System Coupling solver to perform the analysis.

 .. raw:: html